sematext/docs/docs/synthetics/faq.md

 ### What are the default timeouts for HTTP & Browser monitors?
 The default timeouts for the HTTP and Browser monitors are documented in their respective environment settings.

+### How are redirects handled?
+HTTP monitors don't follow redirects.
+If you think redirects should be followed please let us know.
+Browser monitors follow redirects by default and collect metrics from the page to which the monitor has been redirected.

 * [HTTP Monitor](./http-monitor/#run-environment)
 * [Browser Monitor](./browser-monitor/#run-environment)